4Ward North PhD Programme for Health Professionals

 We welcome applications from actively practicing healthcare professionals from all clinical areas.
 The programme is open to UK-based applicants.

-Fellows recruited to a programme must be practicing healthcare professionals and be registered with a professional regulatory body in the UK/Republic of Ireland, such as the General Medical Council or the Health and Care Professions Council.
+Fellows recruited to a programme must have completed their undergraduate degree, and must be practicing healthcare professionals and be registered with a professional regulatory body in the UK/Republic of Ireland, such as the General Medical Council or the Health and Care Professions Council.

 Medical graduates must be registered on a UK/Republic of Ireland specialist training programme or must be a registered GP.